WA Maritime Museum

 This exhibit serves as a living memorial to submariners and those who gave their lives while serving from Fremantle during World War Two.

-Bookings can be made at the front desk at the Maritime Museum or by calling 1300 134 081.
+Bookings can be made at the front desk at the WA Maritime Museum or by calling 1300 134 081.
 Bookings are advised as tours are subject to availability.
-Please call ahead if you have a larger group or are concerned about weather conditions.
+Please call ahead if you have a larger group or if you are concerned about weather conditions.

 Health and Safety information

-The tour includes climbing 9 meter high scaffolding stairs, steeply inclined ladders and bending through narrow hatchways, a reasonable level of fitness, freedom from significant injuries, and the ability to climb independently (without walking aids) is required.
+The tour includes climbing 9 metre high scaffolding stairs, steeply inclined ladders and bending through narrow hatchways.
+A reasonable level of fitness, freedom from significant injuries, and the ability to climb independently (without walking aids) is required.

-For safety reasons, children must be over the age of five and at least 100cm tall to participate on the submarine tour.
+For safety reasons, children must be over the age of five and at least 100 centimetres tall to participate on the submarine tour.

 1300 134 081